Important Changes for Producers:

-Coming into effect on 1 October 2017, the changes will help to further safeguard Australia’s enviable status as a world leader in red meat safety, integrity and traceability.
+Changes have been made to strengthen the Livestock Production Assurance program and further safeguard Australia’s enviable status as a world leader in red meat safety, integrity and traceability.

 From 1 October 2017:

-3. Online learning modules will be available to help producers understand their obligations.
+3. Online learning modules will be available to help producers understand their obligations and complete the assessment for accreditation.

-4. A free electronic LPA National Vendor Declaration (LPA eNVD) will be available.
+5. FREE electronic LPA National Vendor Declarations (LPA eNVD) will be available.

 See letter from Dr Jane Weatherley, CEO, Integrity Systems Company.
 CLICK HERE.